rubensgomes/flaskapis/README.rst

 IoT - Internet of Things
 ------------------------

-*rgapps* implements an application that collects sensor readings and stores in a local SQLite_ database.
+The *rgapps* project implements an application that collects sensor readings and stores in a local SQLite_ database.
 The samples are collected from a DS18B20_ digital temperature sensor connected thru wiring to a Raspberry Pi Model B SBC (Single Board Computer).
 The DS18B20 is a digital temperature sensor from `Dallas Semiconductor`_ (acquired by Maxim Integrated in 2001)

 Library Source Code
 -------------------

-All the library (classes, functions) that support the applications are found in the `folder <rgapps/>`
+All the library (classes, functions) that support the applications are found in the `folder <rgapps/>`_.

-:Authors:
+:Author:
     `Rubens Gomes`_

+:Dedication: To my parents.

 .. _Dallas Semiconductor: http://www.maximintegrated.com/
 .. _DS18B20: misc/IoT/docs/DS18B20.pdf